MAURITANIA (Oct 16-22, 2022)

 I spent the morning finishing business and updating Nomad Mania and this website at the hotel.
 Ali arrived at noon and we finished our financial transactions.

 What a great hotel.
 It had great wifi.
-They had no checkout time and I hung around in my room, napped and had a shower at 4pm.
+They had no checkout time and I hung around in my room, napped and had a shower at 4 pm.
 Ali arrived at 5 with Arzu and we had dinner at the hotel.
-After we went for a short tour of the some of the sights of Nouakchott and then went out to the airport for our late flight.
+We went for a short tour of some of the sights of Nouakchott and then went out to the airport for our late flight.

 Grande Mosquée, slender minarets, Looking into the doors, see endless white columns painted in stark black bas-relief patterns.
 Non-muslims are not allowed to enter.
 Probably the same French soldiers walked into the mosques with their dirty boots.